Black Friday planning [Updated for 2022]

 People love a new, or innovative product for Christmas, and if they think (or know) that they have managed to get themselves either an exclusive product, or a deal, they are much more likely to make a purchase.
 We spoke about the importance of diversifying your inventory for our guest post on the Parcelhub blog, and it really can make all the difference.

-You don’t need to have cash available to buy stock in – and by now, it might be too late or cost you more to do so.
+You don’t need to have cash available to buy stock in – and by now, it might be too late or cost you more than it will make sense to spend to do so.
 But it isn’t too late to arrange for suppliers to fulfil the orders for you.
-DropShipping from China isn’t going to work, but if you can DropShip from UK suppliers, you can snag a huge amount of extra profits with relatively little additional work – especially if you can automate the processes by using a platform.
+At this point, DropShipping from China isn’t likely to make sense, but if you can DropShip from UK suppliers, you can snag a huge amount of extra profits with relatively little additional work – especially if you can automate the processes by using a platform.
 If this sounds good, book a call with a member of our team, and sign up for a free account – we can have you up and running, and help you connect to your existing systems the next working day in most cases.

 Update your stationery